Assembling Wireless Plasma Kit

-The demo script that we've loaded on Plasma Stick looks for a wifi connection, and if it can't connect to one it generates some spooky rainbows instead.
-Once you've finished enjoying those, you might want to give your board the capabilities to connect to your wifi so it can do some other stuff!
-To do that, we'll need to edit the
+The demo script that we've loaded on Plasma Stick looks for a wifi connection, and if it can't connect to one it generates some spooky rainbows (a green and orange triangle wave that runs up and down the LEDs).
+Once you've finished enjoying those, you'll probably want to start modifying the code, or give your board the capabilities to connect to your wifi so it can do some other stuff!

 Talking to Plasma Stick with Thonny

 When it's running MicroPython, Plasma Stick won't show up as a drive on your computer.
 To edit files on it or run code on it, you'll need to talk to it through an interpreter - we're using Thonny, which is available for Windows, Mac or Linux.

 - Install Thonny

 - Open up Thonny.
 Make sure the interpreter (shown in the box on the bottom right corner) is set to 'MicroPython (Raspberry Pi Pico)'.